ibuildingsnl/workshop-bootstrap-jquery/README.md

 You can find a mockup in `doc/designs/homepage.png`.

-To find out how to use Bootstrap to get there, open http://getbootstram.com/ and visit the following sections:
+To find out how to use Bootstrap to get there, open http://getbootstrap.com/ and visit the following sections:

-  - Components > Navbar (Inverted navbar, Fixed to top!)
+  - Components > Navbar
+    - Inverted navbar
+    - Fixed to top
   - Components > Jumbotron
   - `<hr>` is not documented
   - CSS > Grid system

-You will need no custom styling, except for a `margin-top` to get clear from the nav bar.
+You will need no custom styling (just HTML), except for a `margin-top` to get clear from the nav bar.

 ## exercise 3: customize Bootstrap

 The style still looks a bit prefab, so let's customize it.

-We could write extra style rules to override the ones from Bootstrap, but Bootstrap let's us do something different, which is to redefine variables.
+We could write extra style rules to override the ones from Bootstrap, but Bootstrap let's us do something different, which is to override variables.

 First, we should create a separate stylesheet for our custom workshop rules.
 Let's call this `_workshop.scss` and create an import in `main.scss`: